-In principle, conduct face-to-face lessons.
-Online lessons may be held under special circumstances.
+- In principle, classes will be held face-to-face, but Hy-flex classes (classes delivered online at the same time as classes in the lecture hall) or online classes are also acceptable in some cases. - In principle, the capacity of lecture rooms is that of their use during examinations. - ➤ Install alcohol disinfectant for hand disinfection, and disinfection wipes for desk disinfection, in the lecture room. - Disinfect desks in the lecture room once a day. - Ventilate the lecture room properly. - Allocate a lecture room for every course, so that students on campus can take classes online. - ➤ Give consideration, to the extent possible, to students who are at high risk of becoming seriously ill from COVID-19 due to preexisting or chronic conditions. - ➤ Give consideration, to the extent possible, to students who could not attend classes due to becoming infected, being identified as a close contact of an infected person, having a fever or cold symptoms, etc.

-- In principle, the capacity of lecture rooms is that of their use during examinations. - Install alcohol disinfectant for hand disinfection, and disinfection wipes for desk disinfection, in the lecture room. - Disinfect desks in the lecture room once a day. - Ventilate the lecture room properly. - Allocate a lecture room for every course, so that students on campus can take classes online. - Give consideration, to the extent possible, to students who are at high risk of becoming seriously ill from COVID-19 due to preexisting or chronic conditions. - Give consideration, to the extent possible, to students who could not attend classes due to becoming infected, being identified as a close contact of an infected person, having a fever or cold symptoms, etc. - To help reduce cafeteria congestion during lunchtime, extend the lunch break by 10 minutes, and change the starting time of third period to 1 pm.
-Note that Joint Tri-University Liberal Arts Education courses are excluded from this schedule change.
+[Points to be observed by students]

-(Points to be observed by students)
+- Measure your body temperature and manage your physical condition two weeks before attending classes. - If you have cold symptoms such as cough or fever, do not attend face-to-face classes.
+Also, follow any instructions received from your doctor. - Follow the instructions of faculty and staff. - Be sure to disinfect your hands before entering the classroom. - > To the extent possible, maintain distance from people around you when entering or leaving the classroom. - > RBring and wear you own mask and refrain from unnecessary conversation. - Disinfect your desk and acrylic space divider before leaving.

-- Measure your body temperature and manage your physical condition two weeks before attending classes. - ➤ If you have cold symptoms such as cough or fever, do not attend face-to-face classes.
-Also, follow any instructions received from your doctor. - Follow the instructions of faculty and staff. - Be sure to disinfect your hands before entering the classroom. - To the extent possible, maintain distance from people around you when entering or leaving the classroom. - > Bring and wear you own mask and refrain from unnecessary conversation. - Disinfect your desk and acrylic space divider before leaving. - Sit in the designated place. - In principle, refrain from eating inside the classroom (water replacement for heat stroke prevention is permitted).
-Eating inside the classroom is permitted only when the cafeteria is crowded during the lunch break (from 12 to 1 pm).
+- Sit in the designated place. - In principle, refrain from eating inside the classroom (water replacement for heat stroke prevention is permitted).
+Eating inside the classroom is permitted only when the cafeteria is crowded during the lunch break.
 During this time, be especially vigilant about maintaining a distance of at least 2 meters from others and refrain from talking.
-After eating, disinfect the desk and chairs you used. - Be cautious to avoid the 3Cs (closed spaces, crowded places, close-contact) and do not speak loudly or talk for a long time at short distances, even during free time between classes or during breaks.
+After eating, disinfect the desk and chairs you used. - ➤ Be cautious to avoid the 3Cs (closed spaces, crowded places, close-contact) and do not speak loudly or talk for a long time at short distances, even during free time between classes or during breaks.